 In this spin-off and prequel to the popular anime Magi, Adventure of Sinbad follows the origins of Sinbad prior to becoming the King of Sindria, as he is in the original anime.
 When Sinbad loses his father to war against the Rein Empire, Sinbad is forced to spend his teenage years taking care of his ill mother and helping local villagers with their problems.
 That is, until he meets and shelters Yunan, unaware he is the Magi.
 Yunan agrees to guide Sinbad on request of Sinbad’s mother, instructing him to challenge the Dungeon “Baal” that appeared on the border of the two warring nations.
 Fans of Magi: The Labyrinth of Magic and Magi: The Kingdom of Magic will find plenty to love in this spin-off following a fan favorite character.
 If you want to start from the beginning, you have that option too: both Magi animes are also streaming on Netflix, giving you plenty of options for material to watch.

 From creator Ezra Koenig, best known as the frontman of indie rock band Vampire Weekend, comes Neo Yokio, a Netflix original anime series set in the titular fictional city.
 The six-episode first season follows Kaz Kaan, a wealthy young Magistocrat (rich magicians who live in the upper echelon of this fictional society) voiced by Jaden Smith, and his mecha butler Charles (Jude Law), as he tries to balance the life of a rich, melancholic adolescent with his demon-hunting responsibilities as governed by his stern Aunt Agatha (Susan Sarandon) following a break up with Cathy (Alexa Chung), an investment banker.
 Also featuring the voice talent of Jason Schwartzman, Richard Ayoade, Willow Smith, John DiMaggio, and many more.
-The show hasn't been confirmed for a second season yet, but Koenig has said the show isn't dead.
-A Christmas special is coming on December 7th, title Neo Yokio: Pink Christmas.
+A Christmas special, Neo Yokio: Pink Christmas, premiered in December 2018.

 If you’re looking for some kid-friendly anime, Pokemon the Series: Sun & Moon might be the perfect place to start.
-The newest season of the long-running series to appear on Netflix, Sun & Moon is based on the games of the same name, placing Ash and his friends in the sunny and tropical region of Alola.
+All three seasons of this chapter in the long-running series are on Netflix, Sun & Moon is based on the games of the same name, placing Ash and his friends in the sunny and tropical region of Alola.
 If you’ve been watching the series since it premiered in the 1990s, you might notice a new look to the series, giving Ash a brand-new makeover and giving the whole show a friendlier, funnier vibe.
-All 43 episodes of Sun & Moon are on Netflix, with the current season, Ultra Adventures, currently airing on Disney XD.
-If you're looking for more Pokemon fun, the series previous seasons XY and XYZ are on Netflix, as are several of the Pokemon films.
-And if you're feeling nostalgic, the original Indigo League series is also streaming.
+Pokemon Journeys, based on Pokemon Sword and Shield, is also streaming as a Netflix Original.

 Madoka Magica is a 2011 anime series in the magical girl genre, that aired for a single season and garnered critical acclaim for its writing, visuals, and the soundtrack score of the series.
 The story follows a group of female middle school students in the fictional city of Mitakihara, Japan, after Madoka Kaname and her sister Sayaka Miki encounter a small creature named Kyubey, who offers the girls the ability to become magical so long as they agree to fight witches.
 When Madoka and Sayaka, while considering the deal, meet upperclassman Mami Tomoe, they agree to follow her on a witch hunt to see if they can handle the responsibilities.
 While only one season of the show was made, the series developed a cult following that led to three films being created: Beginnings; Eternal; and Rebellion.
 Both the series and all three films are streaming on Netflix.

 Though not originally developed for Netflix, The Seven Deadly Sins is an anime adaptation of the popular manga and one of Netflix’s early anime distribution deals.
 The series follows the same basic storyline as the manga, picking the story up when we meet the third princess of the Kingdom of Liones, Elizabeth.
 She’s on the hunt for the Seven Deadly sins, a group of Holy Knights who were disbanded after the kingdom was overthrown; since then, they’ve gone missing.
 She enlists the help of Meliodas and Hawk, an original member of the Seven Deadly Sins and their ex-captain, to assemble the remaining members of the crew in order to fight back against the corrupt Holy Knights and take the kingdom back.
-Season one and a four-part middle-chapter, entitled Signs of Holy War, are streaming; the full second season in currently airing in Japan and has yet to premiere on Netflix.
+Three seasons, along with a four-part middle chapter, entitled Signs of Holy War, are streaming.

 From the manga of the same name, Your lie in April is an anime for those who enjoy more realistic depictions of anime than what we’ve seen from much of this list.
 Your lie in April tells the story of Kōsei Arima, a former child prodigy who gained recognition when he was younger for his talent at playing the piano, becoming nicknamed the “Human Metronome” for his impeccable mechanical accuracy.
 This all changes when Kōsei’s mother died, leaving him unable to play the piano in his grief.
 Your lie in April picks up two years later, when Kōsei meets a girl named Kaori, his classmate and a talented violinist who introduces Kōsei to the world of music he used to love so much.
 Together, Kaori shows Kōsei that he can learn to play unrestricted and unfettered from the mechanics and rules of music he had known so well as a child.